 The selection of backbone nodes in Gossip is purely random without using any neighborhood information.
 Simulation results show that when p is larger than a threshold, these backbone nodes form a CDS with very high probability.
 This threshold depends on network size and density and is determined based on experimental data.
-To maintain high success ratio (i.e, the probability of constructing a CDS) under unpredictable network situation, the selection of p is usually conservative, which produces a large backbone.
+To maintain high success ratio (i.e, the probability of constructing a CDS) under unpredictable network conditions, the selection of pis usually conservative, which produces a large backbone.
 In wireless networks with a non-uniform node distribution, grid-based [6, 24] algorithms can be used to control backbone node density.
 These schemes are originally proposed as topology control schemes, but can be modified for virtual backbone construction.
-The basic idea is that if every node has B backbone nodes, then these backbone nodes form a CDS with high probability.
+The basic idea is that if every node has B backbone neighbors, then all backbone nodes form a CDS with high probability.
 The value of B is also determined based on experimental data.

-Deterministic algorithms [1, 8, 26, 30] guarantee a CDS in connected networks.
+Deterministic algorithms [1, 8, 26, 31] guarantee a CDS in connected networks.
 They usually select fewer backbone nodes than probabilistic schemes, because their selections are "smarter" using 2-hop neighborhood information (or simply 2-hop information).
-For each node v, its 2-hop information consists of its neighbor set N(v) and neighbor sets N(u) of all neighbors $u \in N(v)$, and is collected via 2 rounds of "Hello" exchanges among neighbors.
+For each node v, its 2-hop information consists of its neighbor set N(v) and neighbor sets N(u) of all neighbors $u \in N(v)$ , and is collected via 2 rounds of "Hello" exchanges among neighbors.
 The complete 2-hop information of v is a subgraph of G, including v's entire 2-hop neighbor set, and all adjacent links of v's 1-hop neighbors.
-Some algorithms use v's restricted 2-hop information, which is the subgraph G([N(v)]) induced from v's 1-hop neighbor set.
-One reason to use restricted 2-hop information is that, in quasi-unit disk graphs, a bidirectional link (u, w) between a 1-hop neighbor u and a 2-hop neighbor w cannot be confirmed via 2 rounds of "Hello"
+Some algorithms use v's restricted 2hop information, which is the subgraph G([N(v)]) induced from v's 1-hop neighbor set.
+One reason to use restricted 2hop information is that, in quasi-unit disk graphs, a bidirectional link (u, w) between a 1-hop neighbor u and a 2-hop neighbor w cannot be confirmed via 2 rounds of "Hello" exchanges.
+Another reason is that applying a localized algorithm on a smaller subgraph can reduce the computation cost.